AswinArsha/BlockChain_Voting-main/README.md

 ---

 That's it!
 You have now installed and set up your project.
-You can begin developing your blockchain voting application.